I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 This article will help you to decide whether they are worth having.

-A slide room is an add on to a coach that moves outward from its side wall to create more interior living space.
-They offer some nice perks such as luxury and comfort, but they also can be unsafe and may have other types of problems as well.
+A slide room is an add-on to a coach that extends its side wall to create more interior living space.
+Slide rooms offer some nice perks such as luxury and comfort, but they can be unsafe and may have other types of problems as well.

 The phenomenon of RV slide rooms began in the late 1990s with manufacturers adding one small unit to the basic structure.
 Soon, it morphed into something called a "super slide", which was considerably longer.

 The manufacturers saw that these amenities were here to stay and were going to bring in big money for them, so they started to get serious about feeding the public's appetite for them.
 Before long, coaches had two, then three, four and even five (one of which is built on to another!).

 When these rooms first came on the market, the general public fell in love with them because they increased living area and made coaches seem more home like.
 This made them more comfortable for travel and living.
 They were especially good for full timers or people who left their coaches set up in campgrounds for use as needed.

 When you enter a coach that has one or more of them open, it looks just like an apartment.
 Clever designers scale the furnishings to increase the illusion of spaciousness, use high grade materials to plush them up, and locate the slides logistically to make the best use of the space they provide.

 These all are reasons why people like them and clamor for more.